rizvn/sizzle/README.md

     //create a singleton for instance using the default constructor ProductDao productDao = ctx.getOrCreate(ProductDao.class)

+If a properties file is provided.
+Sizzle will load the properties.
+The properties object can be retrieved using <code><b>Sizzle.getCtx().get("ContextProperties")</b></code> which returns a java.util.Properties instance loaded with the properties

 <strong>ProductDao.class </strong> does not have any special annotations.
 Sizzle creates an instance of ProductDao using its default constructor if the bean does not exist, otherwise it will return the instance created earlier. <b>Instantiation is thread safe </b> so we can lazily create beans when needed.
 Below is the code for ProductDao.
 It is just a normal java class.